jlf-webdev/Authentication-RD-/readme.md

 	client-sessions session management
 	csrf & headers protection

-It is based on Randall Degges talk 'Everything You Ever Wanted to Know About Authentication'.
+It is based on Randall Degges talks on user authentication.